muhme/joomla-branches-tester/README.md

 :point_right: In case of trouble, see [Trouble-Shooting](#trouble-shooting).

-For the different operating systems, there are more detailed descriptions available.
+For the different operating systems, there are more detailed descriptions available:

 <details>
   <summary>Windows WSL2 Ubuntu Setup</summary>